-Learn essential Red Hat Enterprise Linux 8 tasks and methods in a condensed format
+Learn essential Red Hat Enterprise Linux configuration, administration, and maintenance in a condensed format designed for experienced Linux system administrators

 - Package management with new repository structure and appstream modules